tracerte/system-setup/web-browsers.md

 ```

 ## Introduction

-I often wish to try out new web browsers.
+I often wish to try out new web browsers for compatibility's sake.

 ## Firefox